nsk1207/fastpages_nathan/_posts/2023-02-16-n@tmexperience.md

 ---

 # My N@TM Experience!
 My N@TM experience was very fun.
 I personally found it better this tri than last tri because a lot of the CS projects I viewed increased in professionalism and skill.
 I saw a variety of arcade websites, car websites, and much more.
-Being able to see my peer's joy when presenting their projects was also enjoyable to see.
-In addition, the parents and Mr Mort and Mr Yeung enjoying everything made the experience very pleasant.
+The 'vibe' of this tri's N@TM felt better as well because I thought there were a lot more kids and parents there from other classes this time.
+Being able to explain our arcade project to students and parents was fun because not only did we get praise for our hard work, but we also got some contructive criticism on how we can improve the project.
 In addition, it was interesting to see other N@TM Projects outside of CSP as well.

 ### First Project I viewed: An arcade website created by Max, Jishnu, Alan, and Evan (Period 3 of Mr. Mortenson)
 ![]({{site.baseurl}}/snake.png)